Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 >**Note:**
 >
 > This control only applies to C and C++ source files.
-For assembler source files use the `misc:` node.
+For assembler source files use the `add-asm-path:` node.

 **Example:**